manojhc2004/global-sports-footwear-analysis/README.md

 - Orders are evenly distributed among Men, Women, and Unisex.
 - Medium and Low income segments contribute significantly.

+- Which brand is most ordered by Males?
 ![Which brand is most ordered by males](images/python-pandas-img/Which_brand_is_most_ordered_bymales.png)
+- Which brand is most ordered by Womens?
 ![Which brand is most ordered by Womens](images/python-pandas-img/Which_Brand_is_most_ordered_by_womens.png)
 - Average customer rating: **4.0**
 ### 💳 Payment Methods